MindlessFeats/MindlessFeats/README.md

-# Hi, I'm MindlessFeats
+# I'm MindlessFeats

-I'm a JavaScript developer who has expertise in ReactJs, Frontend and Backend development.
+A JavaScript developer who has expertise in ReactJs, Frontend and Backend development.

 ### My Skills
 - JavaScript